 Discipline is about teaching, not punishing or controlling your teen.
 To encourage your teen to behave well, discuss what behavior is acceptable and unacceptable at home, at school and elsewhere.
-Create consequences for how your teen behaves.
-When setting limits:
+Create fair and appropriate consequences for how your teen behaves.
+When setting consequences:

 - Avoid ultimatums.
 Your teen might interpret an ultimatum as a challenge.

-- Be prepared to explain your decisions.
+- Explain your decisions.
 Your teen might be more likely to comply with a rule when he or she understands its purpose.
 There might be less to rebel against when your teen knows that a limit is being imposed for his or her safety.

 - Be reasonable.
 Avoid setting rules your teen can't possibly follow.
 A chronically messy teen might have trouble immediately maintaining a spotless bedroom.